censorship-no-archive/ceno1/ceno-chrome/README.md

 6. Click the `Load unpacked extension...` button
 7. Open this directory in the dialog that appears
 8. Open a new tab and type a URL like `https://google.com` into the omnibox
-9. Right click the addon's logo (white `C` with red background) and click `Inspect popup`
-10. Check the checkbox in the plugin's panel
+9. Click the plugin's icon and click the `Toggle CeNo button` to activate CeNo
-11. Select the omnibox again and click enter to request the URL you entered
+10. Select the omnibox again and click enter to request the URL you entered

 You should observe output in the terminal within which you started CeNo Client informing you that a request for `http://<URL>` was received.